Dakota Fanning To Star As Female Lead In New TNT Drama ‘The Alienist’

 According to an earlier article on Deadline, Bruhl’s character is called “The Alienist,” because he studies “mental pathologies” for a living.
 While the term “The Alienist” may sound as though it is related to something extra-terrestrial, Merriam-Webster describes how the term is essentially an outdated term for a psychiatrist.
 While the term is no longer as popular as it once was, it makes sense given the time period that the show is set in.

-Per Entertainment Weekly, the group, of which Howard is a part of, is enlisted by police commissioner Theodore Roosevelt to secretly investigate a series of murders.
+Entertainment Weekly reports that the group, of which Howard is a part, is enlisted by Police Commissioner Theodore Roosevelt to secretly investigate a series of murders.
 They use their expertise and unique set of skills to help try and solve the crimes and catch the person responsible.

 “The team uses emerging disciplines of psychology and forensic techniques to track down one of the city’s first serial killers.”